FormatterKit/FormatterKit/README.md

 ## TTTArrayFormatter

-Think of this as a production-ready alternative to `NSArray -componentsJoinedByString:`. `TTTArrayFormatter` comes with internationalization baked-in, and provides a concise API that allows you to configure for any edge cases.
+Think of this as a production-ready alternative to `NSArray -componentsJoinedByString:`.
+`TTTArrayFormatter` comes with internationalization baked-in and provides a concise API that allows you to configure for any edge cases.

 ### Example Usage